bfletcher/iotdm-pyclient/README.md

 ## Todo

-Return results to a calling client rather than just printing them to the console.
-The project uses a fork of txthings for unknown reasons.
+ - The project uses a fork of txthings for historic reasons.
 It would be sensible to move to use the upstream version.
-The combination of twisted and threads used here is not fully thread-safe (yet).
+ - The combination of twisted and threads used here is not fully thread-safe (yet).
 Consider before using as part of your starship's life-support systems.